 - If you have symptoms of PNH such as black or red urine, please contact us.

-In addition: if you are on a complement inhibitor (e.g. eculizumab [Soliris]) it is important that:
+In addition: if you are on a complement inhibitor (eg. eculizumab, ravulizumab or a clinical trial drug) it is important that:

 - Your treatment is NOT to be interrupted.

-- You will need a full course of ciprofloxacin, not just the two rescue doses that we have prescribed previously.
+- You will need a full course of ciprofloxacin (10 days of 500mg bd), not just the two rescue doses that we have prescribed previously.
+This is to be used after contacting, and being instructed to by the PNH Service.
 This is to increase cover, you also need to contact your PNH team if you are unwell.
-Please note: If you are a patient at Kings College please contact the team as usual, and the team will provide advice and assessment.

 - Soliris is licensed only if administered by a health care professional.
 So unfortunately we are unable to facilitate self-administration.